IBM-EPBL/IBM-Project-10038-1659089105/README.md

 You will be able to build web applications using the Flask framework.

 **Project Flow**

 A web Application is built  where
 Farmers can interact with the portal build
-Interacts with the user interface to upload images of diseased leaf Our model built analyses the Disease and suggests the farmer with fertilizers are to be used To accomplish the above task you must complete the below activities and tasks Download the dataset.
+Interacts with the user interface to upload images of diseased leaf.

+Our model built analyses the Disease and suggests the farmer with fertilizers are to be used To accomplish the above task you must complete the below activities and tasks Download the dataset.

 Classify the dataset into train and test sets.

 Add the neural network layers.

 Load the trained images and fit the model.

 Test the model.

 Save the model and its dependencies.

 Build a Web application using a flask that integrates with the model built.

 **Technical Architecture **